twocentsmusic/PSYC341OER/_pages/problemsolving-creativity/probsolve.md

 In order to make good decisions, we use our knowledge and our reasoning.
 Sometimes we come up with unconventional, creative solutions.
 And sometimes we are swayed by biases and systematic errors.
 We'll return to some of these issues in our next topics on creativity and on decision making.

-(Did you want the solutions to the puzzles above?
-You can see them [here](https://bobsthinktank.github.io/PSYC341OER/_pages/problemsolving-creativity/prob_solutions.html))
+(Did you want to see solutions to the puzzles above?
+You can find them [here](https://bobsthinktank.github.io/PSYC341OER/_pages/problemsolving-creativity/prob_solutions.html).)

 ### SUMMARY